Am I required to have my COVID Vaccination in order to live in housing?

 Q: I was on the waiting list but decided to get an apartment instead.
 I canceled my housing application by emailing reslife@smccME.edu before I was placed in a space.
 When will I get my deposit back?

-The Housing and Residence Life Office must request the Student Billing Office to refund deposits.
+The Housing and Residence Life Office must request the Student Accounts Office to refund deposits.
 This is done as eligible cancellations are received.
-The Billing Office Staff then credits the deposit to the student’s account at the Student Billing Office.
-Assuming there are no other charges on the account, students can expect to receive a check from the Billing Office when checks are cut.
-For a schedule regarding when checks will be cut, students should contact the Billing Office.
+The Student Accounts Office Staff then credits the deposit to the student’s account at the Student Accounts Office.
+Assuming there are no other charges on the account, students can expect to receive a check from the Student Accounts Office when checks are cut.
+For a schedule regarding when checks will be cut, students should contact the Student Accounts Office.

 Q: I cannot pay the damage deposit.
 Can I use my Financial Aid?